 For convenience, we would also like to look for some additional functionality features such as the non-skid bottom, handles on the side, and lids to cover the dog’s leftover food.

-Today’s stainless steel dog bowls have been created with different techniques and design to serve different purposes.
+Today’s stainless steel dog bowls have been created with different techniques and designs to serve different purposes.
 Three types of dog bowl that we will cover here are:

 1.Basic Dog Bowl